SmebdyNbdy/bottom-syntax/Readme.md

 ### Installation

-### Dark-colored fork of Apex UI
+### Dark-colored fork of Apex Syntax
+Best combined with Bottom UI.
-Suitable for automatic paring with Apex UI for automatic dark mode
+Suitable for paring with Apex UI for automatic dark mode, see links

 ```
 $ apm install bottom-syntax